Q. How do I get convictions removed from my record on the Police National Computer?

 It is unlikely the Subject Access will be an appropriate way to obtain information for individuals considering, or taking, legal action against an individual or organisation.

-The Subject Access provisions will provide information that will be redacted to ensure no third party information, or information not deemed to be that of the applicant remains, it may also see information refused via the exemptions in the Act.
+The Subject Access provisions will provide information that will be redacted to ensure no third party information, or information not deemed to be that of the applicant remains, it may also see information refused via any exemptions.

 In such circumstances the normal legal channels of discovery are generally more appropriate.
-Under Section 35 of the Data Protection Act 1998 an individual can request information through the order of a court (Court Order).
+Under provisions of Schedule 2, Part (1) (5) of the Data Protection Act 2018 an individual (via a legal representative) can request information or through the order of a court (Court Order).

-If you are legally represented your solicitor can apply for disclosure under Section 35 of the Data Protection Act 1998.
+If you are legally represented your solicitor can apply for disclosure under Schedule 2, Part (1) (5) of the Data Protection Act 2018

 Please email Disclosures@lancashire.pnn.police.uk for further advice